 - Our integrated placement year will give you the opportunity to gain valuable real-wold experience, setting your studies in the context of a working environment, designed to boost your future employment prospects.
 Placements can be taken in a psychology or related professional setting in both the UK and abroad.

-- Top 25 in the UK for Psychology graduate salaries one year after graduation (Longitudinal Education Outcomes (LEO) data, 2020).
+- Ranked in the Top 15 in the UK for Psychology graduate salaries one year after graduation (Longitudinal Graduate Outcomes data, 2021).

 Year 1 Study a mixture of key psychology and business topics from biological and social psychology, to organisational behaviour and accounting for business.
 Core modules: Key Skills in Psychology I, Key Skills in Psychology II, Biological and Cognitive Psychology, Developmental and Social Psychology, Introduction to Organisational Behaviour, Introduction to Marketing Management, Introductory Accounting for Business, and Introduction to Human Resource Management (HRM).
 Year 2 Expand on the knowledge you gained during your first year and delver deeper into a range of specialist areas across the two specialties.
 Core modules: Research Methods and Data Analysis, Applied Psychology and Professional Skills, Individual Differences, Health and Personality, Cognition and Cognitive Neuropsychology, Employee Resourcing, Psychology and Work, Developing Creativity, and Effective Teamwork.
 Placement year The integrated placement year is an exciting opportunity to gain valuable career boosting experience.
 You’ll be able to apply what you have learnt so far and set your studies in a real world context of a working environment alongside professionals.
 Final year In addition to completing your final year project, you will study a series of core modules as well as getting the opportunity to select from a range of optional modules in both psychology and business topics.
 Core modules: Final Year Project, Social Psychology, Lifespan Development, Strategic HRM, and Employment Law for HRM.
 For more information, please visit our website.